delirehberi/hugo2nostr/README.md

   - TOML (`+++`)
 - Normalize tags and dates automatically.
 - Dry-run mode to preview events before publishing.
-- Keep a `published.json` log to avoid publishing duplicates.
 - Debug script to fetch existing articles from relays.
 - Delete script to send deletion events for all articles.
 - Supports multiple relays and continues if one relay fails.